erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 qplot(bodywt, brainwt, data = msleep, log = "xy") + bestfit
 ```

-### 4.4 Data
+### 4.4 `ggplot(data=?)` 参数设置

 The `data` parameter must be a data frame and this is the only restriction.

-This restriction also makes it very easy to produce the same plot for different data: you can update your current data frame and pass it to your plot object via `%+%` operator:
+This restriction also makes it very easy to produce the same plot for different data: you can update your current data frame and pass it to your ggplot object via `%+%` operator:

 ```r
 p <- ggplot(mtcars, aes(mpg, wt, colour = cyl)) + geom_point()